2008 Coke Zero 400: Race recap

-The tenth caution sent the race went to a green-white-checker finish with four laps remaining.
+The tenth caution sent the race went to a green–white–checkered finish with four laps remaining.
 In the first lap of "Checkers or Wreckers", second place driver Jeff Gordon was bumped by Carl Edwards, and spun onto the infield but the green flag stay aloft.
 However, the second "Big One" occurred on the white flag lap involving Michael Waltrip, Travis Kvapil and Yeley amongst others, and when the yellow light was lit, Kyle Busch, who was as far down as 37th due to a steering wheel problem, was declared the winner over Edwards by 0.026 of a second.